‘The Whole City Laid Off’: US Jobless Claims Climb Sky High

 Lieb reported from Jefferson City, Missouri.

-Associated Press writers Michael Kunzelman in Silver Spring, Maryland; Adriana Gomez Licon in Miami; Carlo Piovano in London; and Christopher Rugaber in Washington contributed to this report.
+Associated Press writers Michael Kunzelman in Silver Spring, Maryland; Adriana Gomez Licon in Miami; Carlo Piovano in London; Christopher Rugaber in Washington; Adrian Sainz in Memphis, Tennessee; and Angie Wang in Atlanta contributed to this report.